-If you have any further questions or require clarification on the Assessment Policy or Guides, please do not hesitate to contact the Head Teacher Teaching & Learning.
+If you have any further questions or require clarification on the Assessment Policy or Guides, please do not hesitate to contact the Head Teacher of Secondary Studies.

 ASSESSMENT AND REPORTING GUIDE

 Preamble

 The central purpose of assessment is to provide information on student achievement and progress and to set the direction for ongoing teaching and learning.